alexdapunt/mailas-blog/content/post/holiday-in-brandenburg.md

 **The easiest way to reach all these places is by car or by renting a car.**

+If you are planning to rent a cant I can only recommend the service of [https://www.discovercars.com/?a_aid=mailavarraso](https://www.discovercars.com/?a_aid=mailavarraso "discovercars ")

 Here is a selection of holiday homes in Brandenburg suitable for a day, a weekend or a peaceful holiday surrounded by nature.

 ### 1. Forsthaus Strelitz